Tai Yang Channel Patterns

 HT - KI

 Actions: Treats primary complaints in the tai yang channels and addresses root imbalances in the heart and/or kidneys.
-To be used when the chief complaint is in the tai yang meridians and secondary concerns involve the heart and/or kidneys.
+To be used when the primary complaint is in the tai yang meridians and secondary concerns involve the heart and/or kidneys.

 Tai Yang - Tai Yin Circuit